News and innovation

 Following the publication of guidelines by the CDC and the U.S. Occupational Safety and Health Administration (OSHA) on protecting HCWs from accidental exposure to HIV, syringe manufacturers began introducing new safety features14.
 These features are designed to shield the needle, and include self-retracting needles and needle guards15.

-Syringes for COVID-19 vaccines
+Syringes for COVID-19 immunisation

 A historical moment in vaccination technology occurred when the U.K. Medicines and Healthcare products Regulatory Agency (MHRA) became the first medicines regulatory body to authorise use of a messenger ribonucleic acid (mRNA) vaccine on 2 December 202016.
 It was for the Pfizer-BioNTech mRNA vaccine16.